webtrails/jira-issuer/README.md

 The property `links` holds an array.
 The structure follows that found in the documentation about [link creation](https://docs.atlassian.com/jira/REST/7.4.0/#api/2/issueLink-linkIssues).
 The only difference is in the properties `inwardIssue` and `outwardIssue`.
 Since the JIRA issue keys are not known prior creation, the `refId` will be used.

-## Installation

-Clone the repository and execute `npm install` to install dependencies

 ## Contributing

+Clone the repository and execute `npm install` to install dependencies.

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 The project automates these tasks through npm scripts.